Urigo/WhatsApp-Clone-Tutorial/.tortilla/manuals/views/step2.md

 Notice that we also called the wrapper `Container` but again it has no affect on any component outside of our specific component.

-> Notice that we've added Typescript type inference `as typeof Toolbar` at the end.
-That's because of an issue that suppose to be fixed when we'll upgrade to material-ui v4.

 Let's finish this off by doing the same in our last component:

 [{]: <helper> (diffStep "2.5" files="ChatsList.tsx" module="client")